Privacy Policy

 Right to withdraw consent

 Where you have consented to us processing your personal data (for example, to send you email updates), you may withdraw this consent at any time.
-If you withdraw your consent then we will not be able to continue to send you our email updates unless we consider that there is an alternative legal basis to justify our continued processing of your data for this purpose, in which case we will inform you of this condition.
+If you withdraw your consent, we cannot continue sending you our email updates unless we consider an alternative legal basis to justify our continued processing of your data for this purpose, in which case we will inform you of this condition.

 Right of access

-You may ask us to confirm what personal data we hold about you at any time, and request us to modify, update or delete such information.
-If we provide you with access to the personal data we hold about you, we will not charge you for this unless your request is "manifestly unfounded or excessive".
-If you request further copies from us, we may charge you a reasonable administrative cost.
-Where we are legally permitted to do so, we may refuse your request.
-If we refuse your request, we will always tell you the reasons for doing so.
+Please confirm what personal data we hold about you at any time and request us to modify, update or delete such information.
+If we provide you with access to the personal data we hold about you, we will not charge you for this unless your request is “manifestly unfounded or excessive”.
+We may charge you a reasonable administrative cost if you request further copies from us.
+Where we are legally permitted, we may refuse your request.
+If we deny your request, we will always tell you the reasons for doing so.

 Right to be forgotten

-You have the right to request that we "erase" your personal data in certain circumstances.
-For example, where you have withdrawn your consent to us processing your personal data, and there is no other valid reason for us to continue processing.
+You can request that we “erase” your personal data in certain circumstances.
+For example, you have withdrawn your consent to us processing your personal data, and there is no other valid reason for us to continue processing.
 We would only be entitled to refuse to comply with your request in certain limited circumstances.
 For example, to enable us to exercise or defend a legal claim.

 Right to restrict processing

 You have the right to request that we restrict our processing of your personal data in certain circumstances.
-If you exercise this right, we will be able to continue to store your data on our database but we will not be able to do anything else with it until either the issue is resolved, you consent, or further processing is necessary for either the establishment, exercise or defence of legal claims, the protection of the rights of another individual, or reasons of important EU (European Union) or Member State public interest.
+We can continue storing your data on our database if you exercise this right.
+Still, we will not be able to do anything else with it until either the issue is resolved, you consent, or further processing is necessary for either the establishment, exercise or defence of legal claims, the protection of the rights of another individual, or reasons of important EU (European Union) or Member State public interest.

 We will, of course, notify you before lifting any restriction on processing your personal data.